 BCM Co-operation Council

 The BCM Co-operation Council consists of the Ministers of Foreign Affairs of the Baltic States.
 The Co-operation Council is responsible for the overall coordination of Baltic States cooperation.
 The Co-operation Council meets at least once a year.
-The Baltic State Foreign Ministers met in Trakai, Lithuania, on 16 January 2015.
-The traditional meeting of Foreign Ministers as part of the Baltic Council took place on 20 November in Vilnius.

-The Baltic Council is a joint meeting of the Secretariat of the Baltic Assembly and the Co-operation Council, at which the Chairman of the Co-operation Council (Foreign Minister of the rotating chairmanship) presents an overview of the past year’s work.
+The Baltic Council is a joint meeting of the Secretariat of the Baltic Assembly and the Co-operation Council, at which the Chairman of the Co-operation Council (Foreign Minister of the rotating presidency) presents an overview of the past year’s work.

 Baltic Council of Ministers Secretariat

 The Secretariat ensures the operation of the Baltic Council of Ministers.
 The Secretariat consists of the officials of the Foreign Ministries of the Baltic States who are responsible for the coordination of the Baltic State Cooperation.
-Annual changes in the Secretariat’s leadership follow the rotating chairmanship of the Baltic Council of Ministers.
+Annual changes in the Secretariat’s leadership follow the rotating presidency of the Baltic Council of Ministers.
 The Secretariat is involved in preparation for the meetings of the Prime Ministers’ Council, the Co-operation Council and the Baltic Council and serves as a link for exchange of information and documentation among officials of the Baltic States.
 The rotating leadership of the Secretariat formulates priorities for the Baltic States cooperation and drafts reports of the Chairman of the Co-operation Council to the Baltic Assembly and joint statements by the Baltic Council and the Baltic Council of Ministers.